- 1 Facts about material handling:-

 - Put down the load again by bending hip and knee by keeping the back straight.

-- One corner should be put first to remove fingers from other side.
+- One corner should be put first to remove fingers from another side.

 Gas cylinders safety -10 commandments:-